Racial views of Donald Trump: Truth Social posts

 In October 2022, Trump made a post on his social media website Truth Social attacking Mitch McConnell and his Taiwanese wife, Elaine Chao, calling her "China loving wife, Coco Chow".
 Chao served under the Trump administration as Secretary of Transportation and has been an American citizen for over 50 years.
 After the 2022 midterms, Trump made a post on Truth Social attacking Virginia's Republican governor Glenn Youngkin and deliberately misspelled his name as "Young Kin" and said "Sounds Chinese, doesn't it?".
 His comments were described as racist by some, including Maryland's Republican governor Larry Hogan.
-In another post a few days later, he again used the nickname Coco Chow to refer to McConnell's wife.

 Meeting with Nick Fuentes and Kanye West

 In late November 2022, Kanye West (who had recently announced his own candidacy for the 2024 presidential election) visited Trump at Mar-a-Lago, along with white nationalist and Holocaust denier Nick Fuentes.
 On November 24, West released a video in which he stated that Trump began screaming at him and telling him that he was going to lose after West asked Trump to be his vice-presidential candidate, stating, "Trump started basically screaming at me at the table telling me I was going to lose – I mean has that ever worked for anyone in history.
 I'm like hold on, hold on, hold on, Trump, you're talking to Ye".
 Trump, for his part, released a statement that after contacting him earlier in the week to arrange the visit, West "unexpectedly showed up with three of his friends, whom I knew nothing about", with whom Trump dined, and that "the dinner was quick and uneventful".